mttrin93/ace_plus_q/README.md

 The ACE+Q framework allows to train Atomic Cluster Expansion (ACE) models with charge equilibration (Qeq).
 The repository contains the potential files designed for non periodic (`qace.py`) and periodic (`qace_pbc.py`) systems, with the periodic version employing **Ewald summation**.

-These implementations were developed as part of the [pacemaker](https://github.com/ICAMS/python-ace), which is a package for training Atomic Cluster Expansion models.
+These implementations were developed as part of [pacemaker](https://github.com/ICAMS/python-ace), a package for training Atomic Cluster Expansion models.